evykassirer/notes/cs341/341notes.md

  - can be analyzed by high-level mathematical analysis
  - is independent of the above-mentioned factors affecting running time.
  - is a less precise measure than running time since it is asymptotic and it incorporates unspecified constant factors and unspecified lower order terms
- - If algorithm A has lower complexity than algorithm B, then a program implementing algorithm A will be faster than a program implementing algorithm B for sufficiently large inputs
+ - If algorithm A has lower complexity than algorithm B, then a program implementing algorithm A will be faster than a program implementing algorithm B for sufficiently large inputs (though not necessarily for small inputs)

 ORDER NOTATION